WildByDesign/ImmersiveUX/README.md

 (1) Using Visual Studio color theme [Vanta Black](https://marketplace.visualstudio.com/items?itemName=BrijeshRathod.PitchBlackV1) for best results <br>
 (2) Using Rectify11 Black Mica theme for best results

+## How to Use:

+Please see [ImmersiveUX ReadMe](https://github.com/WildByDesign/ImmersiveUX/blob/main/ImmersiveUX_ReadMe.md) for more details.

+## False Positives:

+False Positives seem to be a *"cat & mouse game"* with Microsoft Defender Antivirus, specifically when downloaded from Microsoft Edge.
+They seem to come and go with each release.

+When I submit them to Microsoft, they always state that Defender is not flagging it.
+Their submission portal also shows proof that they are not detecting it.
+Indeed, you can scan the binaries (ImmersiveEngine.exe and ImmersiveUX.exe) with Defender individually in a custom scan or a full scan of the entire system and they never trigger a false positive.

+Yet, if you download the release archives (ImmersiveUX-x64-*.zip) with Microsoft Edge, it will trigger the false positive.

+From my understanding, the archive download triggers some sort of tagging by Edge which makes some sort of *"in-the-cloud-only machine-learning-baloney"* scan which is where the zip archive gets tagged.

+Needless to say, the binaries do not do anything malicious and the source code is always available to review.